pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 # Cron Pipeline

 Pachyderm triggers pipelines when new changes appear in the input repository.
-However, if a pipeline consumes data from sources outside of Pachyderm, it cannot use Pachyderm's triggering mechanism to process updates from those sources.
+However, if you want to trigger a pipeline based on time instead of upon arrival of input data, you can schedule such pipelines to run periodically by using the Pachyderm built-in cron input type.

 A standard pipeline with a PFS input might not satisfy the requirements of the following tasks:

 - Scrape websites